johnalison/WorkingPhilosophy/DontLie.md

     it to you straight" or "Let me be honest", "Heres what I really feel" ect.
 Always be the person who gives it straight.
 Wear it on your sleeve.
 Let it shine through all you do.

+- "Nothing is harder than speaking the truth and nothing is easier than flattering.
+If there is a 1/100 part of false note in speaking the truth it leads to discord.
+But if all is false in flattery it is just as agreeable"  (Crime and Punishment)